 Research involving Human Participants and/or Animals

-Please note that standards could vary slightly per journal dependent on their peer review policies (i.e. single or double blind peer review) as well as per journal subject discipline.
-Before submitting your article check the instructions following this section carefully.
+Please note that standards could vary slightly per journal dependent on their peer review policies (i.e. double blind peer review) as well as per journal subject discipline.
+Before submitting your article check the Instructions for Authors carefully.

 The corresponding author should be prepared to collect documentation of compliance with ethical standards and send if requested during peer review or after publication.